 Laser acupuncture is commonly viewed as a pain-free alternative to traditional acupuncture.
-It may be used to help patients dealing with a variety of medical conditions, including facial paralysis and Bell’s palsy.
+It can help patients dealing with a variety of medical conditions, including facial paralysis and Bell’s palsy.

 At The Facial Paralysis Institute, Dr. Babak Azizzadeh is committed to exploring revolutionary treatment options to help patients mitigate the effects of facial paralysis.
 Dr. Azizzadeh is globally recognized for his facial plastic and reconstructive surgery and head and neck surgery expertise, and he continuously helps patients identify safe, effective ways to correct facial paralysis symptoms.

 Additionally, Dr. Azizzadeh is dedicated to patient education, and he wants to provide insights into laser acupuncture for facial paralysis and Bell’s palsy.
-In doing so, Dr. Azizzadeh can help his patients determine if laser acupuncture can be used to address their facial paralysis.
+In doing so, Dr. Azizzadeh can help his patients determine if laser acupuncture can be used to address their facial paralysis symptoms.

 What Is Laser Acupuncture for Facial Palsy?

-Acupuncture for facial palsy involves the stimulation of different points in the face.
+Acupuncture for facial paralysis involves the stimulation of different points in the face.
 These points are typically found in the facial muscles.
-When stimulated, they may help relieve facial pain or soreness.
+When stimulated, they can help relieve facial pain or soreness.

-Whereas traditional acupuncture uses needles, laser acupuncture involves low-intensity, non-thermal laser irradiation.
+Whereas traditional acupuncture uses needles, laser acupuncture involves the use of low-intensity, non-thermal laser irradiation.
 As such, laser acupuncture is virtually painless in comparison to traditional acupuncture.

 The time it takes to administer laser acupuncture can be significantly less than that associated with a traditional acupuncture treatment, too.
 With laser acupuncture, a laser can be applied to an acupuncture point in seconds.
 Comparatively, with traditional acupuncture, it can take several minutes to insert needles into specific acupuncture points in the face.

-Traditional acupuncture may present additional risks in comparison to laser acupuncture as well.
-Since traditional acupuncture involves the use of needles, it may put patients at risk of infection.
+Traditional acupuncture can present additional risks in comparison to laser acupuncture as well.
+Since traditional acupuncture involves the use of needles, it can put patients at risk of infection.

-To understand laser acupuncture for facial palsy, it is important to first analyze the use of lasers in medical treatments.
+To understand the safety and effectiveness of laser acupuncture for facial paralysis, it is important to first analyze the use of lasers in medical treatments.

 Scientists initially experimented with lasers in healthcare in the 1950s.
 In the decades that followed, scientists found that lasers may help patients accelerate wound healing, limit skin scarring, and deliver other health benefits.